muhammadghazali/kabam-kernel/README.md

 What you can do now with this application
 =======
-Open [http://localhost:3000/plugins](http://localhost:3000/plugins) in browser to see the pluggins installed.
+Open [http://localhost:3000/plugins](http://localhost:3000/plugins) in browser to see the plugins installed.
 Open [http://localhost:3000/example](http://localhost:3000/example) in browser to see the output of example pluggin.
 Open [http://localhost:3000/auth/google](http://localhost:3000/auth/google) in browser to try to login via Google Account Open [http://localhost:3000/my](http://localhost:3000/my) to see you profile